The 6 Best Air Purifiers Are Efficient and Discrete

 Best for Allergies: IQAir HealthPro Plus

-Why we love it: I’ve tried countless air purifiers outfitted with a myriad of technologies over the years—HEPA, ionic, activated carbon, ultraviolet, PECO—but only IQAir has ever made pollen-induced congestion and headaches magically disappear all within half an hour of turning it on.
-HealthPro’s IQAir air purifier is admittedly large and doesn’t come cheap, but that’s because this Swiss-made brand doesn’t skimp on the triple-layered air filtration system it uses to capture airborne particles down to 0.003 microns (the filters themselves are almost as big as some entire air filters themselves!).
+Why we love it: There are plenty of air purifiers outfitted with a myriad of technologies—HEPA, ionic, activated carbon, ultraviolet, PECO—but only the IQAir has ever made pollen-induced congestion and headaches magically disappear all within half an hour of turning it on, according to our writer.
+HealthPro’s IQAir air purifier is admittedly large and doesn’t come cheap, but that’s because this Swiss-made brand doesn’t skimp on the triple-layer air filtration system it uses to capture airborne particles down to 0.003 microns (the filters are almost as big as some entire air filters themselves!).
 That means it’s capable of capturing pollen, pet dander, dust mites, gas pollutants, and even airborne viruses quickly and thoroughly.
 If you’ve got serious allergies, this is a serious solution.

 The best part: IQAir’s three individual filters last a long while between requiring replacements—18 months for the first stage, two years for the gas- and odor-removing second stage, and four years and two months for the last-stage unit responsible for removing the smallest particles from the air.
 The company also stands by a 10-year warranty, one of the best in the industry.